|

 Copy (1929)

-The city editor of a newspaper wants to run a
+A newspaper City Editor wants to run a

-series of stories on a ship owner's disregard for safety measures on his
+stories about a ship owner's disregard for safety measures on his

 |